Non-Identifiability in Network Autoregressions: Invariance

-\begin{mycomment} removed as too cumbersome (but still interesting) remark: At the end of Section \ref{sec inv} it was argued that Lemma \ref{lemma identif var} cannot be useful for inference when Assumption \ref{assum id} fails.
-It is also worth pointing out that, when Assumption \ref{assum id} is satisfied, Lemma \ref{lemma identif var} is particularly useful if $(\lambda,\beta)$ cannot be identified from the first moment.
+\begin{mycomment} removed as too cumbersome (but still interesting) remark: At the end of Section \ref{sec inv} it was argued that Lemma \ref{lemma identif var} cannot be useful for inference when Condition \ref{assum id} fails.
+It is also worth pointing out that, when Condition \ref{assum id} is satisfied, Proposition \ref{lemma identif var} is particularly useful if $(\lambda,\beta)$ cannot be identified from the first moment.
 This is the case for a network autoregression with $\mathrm{rank}(X,WX)=k$ (or for a network error model).
-Examples of network autoregressions such that Assumption \ref{assum id} is satisfied and $\mathrm{rank}(X,WX)=k$ are given in Section \ref{sec id first} . \end{mycomment}
+Examples of network autoregressions such that Condition \ref{assum id} is satisfied and $\mathrm{rank}(X,WX)=k$ are given in Section \ref{sec id first} . \end{mycomment}

 \begin{mycomment} of course in \ref{BGI invar} the same holds on replacing $\mathcal{G}_{I_{R}\otimes\iota_{m}}^{1}$ with $\mathcal{G}_{X}^{1}\supseteq \mathcal{G}_{I_{R}\otimes\iota_{m}}^{1}$ \end{mycomment}